ZackarySantana/Grove/README.md

         -   Click the file name to be taken to the file
     -   ![Recent Patches](media/features/recent_patches.png)

+-   Create a patch
+    -   Define custom patch commands or walkthrough and create a patch
+-   Configure patches and finalize them to versions (aka they will now run the tasks)

 ### TBA

--   Create patches
--   Configure patches and finalize to versions
+-   Duplicate patches
 -   Learn more pages (welcome page when you install?)
--   Duplicate patches
 -   Evergreen test parsing

 ## Requirements